Partition Clone Guide | Clone EXT4/EXT3/EXT2 Partitions in Windows 10

 Some users might install dual boot systems on their computers.
 For example, there are a lot of users who would install both Linux and Windows systems on their computers.
 For those users, there is a problem when they want to clone Linux partitions for further use, that is Windows does not support creating or formatting EXT files system.

-EaseUS Partition Master is one of the best partition management tools.
+EaseUS Partition Master Free is one of the best partition management tools.
 The purpose of this tool is to help users to manage hard drives and partitions in an easy and simple way.
-EaseUS Partition Master also breaks the limitation between Linux and Windows, enables users to create, format, and clone EXT4 partitions on the Windows system.
+EaseUS Partition Master Free also breaks the limitation between Linux and Windows, enables users to create, format, and clone EXT4 partitions on the Windows system.

-Besides helping users manage Linux partitions, EaseUS Partition Master also performs excellently in managing Windows partitions.
+Besides helping users manage Linux partitions, EaseUS Partition Master Free also performs excellently in managing Windows partitions.
 For example, you can use this tool to clone a larger HDD to a small SSD.
 If you have two small partitions, with this tool you can merge these two partitions into a big one.
-You can even apply EaseUS Partition Master to create a WinPE bootable disk in case someday you can't boot your computer normally.
+You can even apply EaseUS Partition Master Free to create a WinPE bootable disk in case someday you can't boot your computer normally.

-In general, anything you want to do with your partitions, EaseUS Partition Master can help you with it.
+In general, anything you want to do with your partitions, EaseUS Partition Master Free can help you with it.
 Here are the main reasons why we recommend this tool to clone EXT4 partitions.

 - Clone partitions without losing any data.
 Support various file systems including EXT4, EXT3, EXT2.